 has become a part of the Thanksgiving

-Day tradition and this year 50 of the top contenders were
+Day tradition.
+This year, 50 of the top contenders will be

 spotlighted on NBC-TV on Thursday, November 22, 2018 at noon in